mandarini/santas-lost-present/README.md

 3. Wait for the admin to start the round
 4. Tap anywhere on the map to place your guess
 5. Update your guess as many times as you want
-6. Get within 10 meters to win!
+6. Get within 1 kilometer to win!

 ### For Admin (Big Screen)